Mondonno/feelInk/README.md

 With Miceink you can draw on your touchpad with ease<br>

 Create quick-notes, think and solve math problems with ease on your computer!<br>
-It is very natural and experience is very simmilar to a paper-drawing experience :)
+It is very natural and experience is very simmilar to a paper-drawing :)

 ## MiceInk in action
 <p algin="center">